Ethics officials clear Trump EPA nominee

 No date has been set for Pruitt's Senate confirmation hearing.

-His finances are among the least complicated of Trump's Cabinet nominees, who include several billionaires.
+His finances are among the least complicated of Trump's Cabinet nominees, a group that includes several billionaires.
 In just four pages, Pruitt disclosed an investment portfolio valued between $420,000 and $1 million, held primarily in mutual funds, bonds and a state retirement plan.

 Pruitt, 48, also listed debt of between $500,000 and $1 million on a mortgage on his Oklahoma home.